kristinathabet/Assignment6InterfaceDesign/README.md

 ## Typographic Variations (3)
 <img width="504" alt="Screen Shot 2021-11-11 at 4 02 40 PM" src="https://user-images.githubusercontent.com/91553084/141386190-43f12917-2aed-4a18-a146-3ef98accfaf0.png">

+After assessing all three of these typographic variations, I decided that the Roboto white font is most appropriate for my application.
+The botton font size is 24 and the title font size is 30 and bolded.
+The white font makes the application seem less harsh compared to the black and caps lock font.
+The white typography contrasts nicely with the muted blue background, making the words easy to read and still visually plerasing to look at.
+Although I do believe that the all caps lock font is clearer to read, it comes off as slightly aggressive and unfitting for the purpose of this high-fidelity prototype.
 ## Shape Variations (3)
 ## Color Scheme Variations (2)
 ## Color Contrast Check